MaharshiDhori/Fictional-University/README.md

 The University site have been that have been made using wordpress by developing it's own theme.

 ## PHP/WP Functionality
--Created Custom Post Types, Custome Fields.
+-Created Custom Post Types, Custome Fields.<br>
--Used many Custome queries to manipulate the content.
+-Used many Custome queries to manipulate the content. <br>
--Displaying content dynamically by managing relationship of the various Custom post types.
+-Displaying content dynamically by managing relationship of the various Custom post types. <br>

 ## Built using